Accelerated Death Benefit Riders

 Which conditions typically qualify?

 Common triggers are terminal illness (life expectancy within 12–24 months), chronic illness (needing help with at least two Activities of Daily Living or severe cognitive impairment), and specified critical illnesses (e.g., heart attack, stroke, invasive cancer).
-Exact definitions vary by carrier and state.
+Exact definitions vary by carrier and state, especially among different life insurance companies.

 How much of the benefit can I access?

 Policies often allow 25%–90% of the death benefit, subject to caps (monthly or lifetime) and actuarial discounts.
-The insurer applies charges/discounts so the accelerated amount is less than the face value accessed.
+The insurer applies charges or discounts so the accelerated amount is less than the face value accessed.
+Understanding your original coverage needs helps determine how much flexibility you may want.

 Do I have to spend the money on medical bills only?

 Usually no. Most riders pay cash you can use for any purpose—care, household expenses, travel, or debt—though some designs reimburse documented costs.
-Check your policy form for specifics.
+Riders attached to whole life insurance policies may have slightly different structures than those on term policies.

 Are accelerated benefits taxable?